 The CI score of MSW benefits from avoided direct emissions in calculating the CI.
-Similar full lifecycle assessment to properly account for the GHG benefits provided by fuels derived from forest resides could improve the carbon intensity of these fuels.
-Our analysis for hydrogen shows that at the CI score of -224 gCO2e/MJ (initial = -127 gCO2e/MJ), forest residues would become competitive with agricultural residues with carbon capture and storage, and -69.3 gCO2e/MJ without CCS (initial = 3.1).
-For gasoline, a CI score of -160.6 gCO2e/MJ (initial = -38) would make forest residues competitive with agricultural residues with carbon capture and storage, and -63.4 gCO2e/MJ (initial = 4.4) without carbon capture and storage.
-When considering the initial CI scores of forest to fuel pathways, the range of necessary additional CI decrease is 59 - 122 gCO2e/MJ.
+Similar full lifecycle assessment to properly account for the GHG benefits provided by fuels derived from forest resides, as discussed in Sanchez et al. (2021), could improve the carbon intensity of these fuels.
+Our analysis for hydrogen shows that at the CI score of -198 gCO2e/MJ (initial = -127 gCO2e/MJ), forest biomass would become competitive with agricultural residues with carbon capture and storage, and -56 gCO2e/MJ without CCS (initial = 3.1).
+For gasoline, a CI score of -140 gCO2e/MJ (initial = -38) would make forest biomass competitive with agricultural residues with carbon capture and storage, and -56 gCO2e/MJ (initial = 4.4) without carbon capture and storage.
+When considering the initial CI scores of forest-to-fuel pathways, the range of necessary additional CI decrease is 59 - 102 gCO2e/MJ.